mcd-3/arctic-jumper-js/README.md

 ### macOS
 - From the terminal, cd into your arctic-jumper directory
-- The, run the following command:
+- Then, run the following command:
     - `npm run package-mac`
 - Your application will be built under `release-builds/Arctic Jumper-darwin-x64`
 - If you would like to build an installer, run the following command: